JeffreyRodriguez/Liberator12k/Receiver/FCG.md

 The nail is intended to be glued into the collar, and the collar is indexed with wide flats, so it can't rotate - making it rimfire-friendly.

+#### Why won't my firing pin fit?
+It's a 6D, but it's got a 2.75mm shaft
+You've got "Common" nails.
+You need 6D "Box" nails - they're thinner.
+Sorry :)
+A 6D Box nail has a 2.4mm shaft.

 ### Hammer Spring
 There's some flexibility here.
 "If it fits, I sits." >5/16" ID and < 5/8" OD.